 where negative experiences can lead players to loudly complain on social media and thus influence a game’s sales.

-To Neil, it’s not just about providing great customer service, but also how it can be done in a cost-efficient way.
+To Neil, it’s not just about providing great player service, but also how it can be done in a cost-efficient way.
 A practice must be sustainable to have lasting impact.
 It’s here that Neil sees a key role for innovation.
 Technology has and will continue to transform interactions between customers and businesses.

 “Customer expectations continually evolve and are constantly re-shaped by companies who have innovated their experiences.
 Ever been surprised by how easy it was to do something?
 Be it needing to return a parcel, make a purchase, receive a refund, submit an application, or make an appointment, these experiences have all been transformed by technology that has streamlined and shortened these processes and made them more bearable.
 Those kinds of experiences raise the bar and become the standard for what good looks like.”

 Customer Service is ultimately about convenience.
 When it comes to the gaming industry, players are interested in one thing: playing their favorite game.
 Clearly, players don’t want to spend time trying to resolve problems or raising queries, and game companies don’t want poor player support to be a reason for a player churning.
 Player Support’s role is to enhance the game experience in two ways: helping to maximize the enjoyment of the game, such as sharing something relevant about how to beat that level or boss; and minimizing the time and effort to resolve issues when they do occur.

 “The greatest opportunity to innovate is through automation,” Neil stated, “which can come in a